dora-team/fourkeys/METRICS.md

        TIMESTAMP_DIFF(d.time_created, c.time_created, MINUTE) time_to_change_minutes
        FROM four_keys.deployments d, d.changes
        LEFT JOIN four_keys.changes c ON changes = c.change_id
+       # Limit to 3 months
+       WHERE d.time_created > TIMESTAMP(DATE_SUB(CURRENT_DATE(), INTERVAL 3 MONTH))
        )
-      GROUP BY day, time_to_change_minutes)
+      GROUP BY day, time_to_change_minutes
+      )
-LIMIT 1;
+LIMIT 1
+;
 ```

 To get the buckets, rather than aggregating daily, we look at the last 3 months and bucket the results according to the DORA research.
-[TODO: Show how we limit to 3 months]

 ## Time to Restore Services ##

-**Definition**:For a failure, the median amount of time between the deployment which caused the failure and the restoration.
+**Definition**: For a failure, the median amount of time between the deployment which caused the failure and the restoration.
 The restoration is measured by closing an associated bug / incident report.

 ### Daily Median Time to Restore Services ###
 ![Image of chart from the Four Keys dashboard, showing the daily MTTR.](images/daily_mttr.png)